JimmyLaurent/lycos/docs/api-reference.md

 There is one additionnal property `saveCookies` that you can add to any `request config` to preserve cookies between requests.

 ### request
-Send a request and return a page scraper
+Send a request and return a page scraper.

 ##### lycos.request(config)